How to Use a Safety Razor

 In addition to having cheaper replacement blades, the other advantage of a safety razor is that it’s more environmentally friendly.
 That’s because the replacement blades are made of steel, which means you can recycle them.

-Of course, you can’t simply toss a razor blade into your recycling bin.
+If you’re using a different razor, you can’t simply toss the blades into your recycling bin.
 Instead, here’s how to recycle safety razor blades.

 Get an old can that you can use as blade bank.
 Your can must be the same metal as the razor blades to work.
 To see if it is, simply use a magnet.
 If the magnet sticks to the razor blade and the can, they match!